vitalNohj/platformio-vscode-ide/README.md

-# Clangd IntelliSense Backend for PlatformIO VS Code IDE
+# Clangd IntelliSense Backend for PlatformIO on Cursor

 ## Overview